 Ruby Red Jessner

 If you have deeper facial wrinkles, skin that’s damaged by the sun, scars, areas that appear blotchy or even pre-cancerous growths, deep facial chemical peels might be the right choice for you.
 Your technician will use the strongest chemical concentrations your skin will tolerate to penetrate down to the lower dermal layer of your skin.
-For this type of peel, you will have topical anesthetic applied for 30 min prior to treatment.
 A deep chemical peel usually involves some sort of pretreatment for up to 8 weeks.
 This will prepare your skin for the peel and speed the healing process.
-Pretreatment may include use of Retin A – a prescription medication that’s derived from vitamin A. This works to thin out the skin’s surface layer, allowing the chemical solution to penetrate more evenly and deeply.
+Pretreatment may include use of Retin A – a medication that’s derived from vitamin A. This works to thin out the skin’s surface layer, allowing the chemical solution to penetrate more evenly and deeply.

 Here’s how it works:

-Chemical solution is brushed onto the area and can remain from 30 minutes, up to two hours.
-The chemical is neutralized with water
+Chemical solution is brushed onto the area and can remain from two minutes up to 24 hours.
+The chemical is neutralized with water.

 Managing your discomfort: Deep chemical facial peels will result in peeling, redness and discomfort for several days.
-Although the swelling is likely to disappear in about two weeks, your skin may be red for up to three months.
 A deep chemical peel requires that you have an adequate recovery time.
-You may return to work and some of your normal activities two weeks after treatment.
-At that point, your skin will be healed enough for you to wear makeup One treatment with a deep chemical peel will produce long-lasting and dramatic results which can last up to 10 years.
+One treatment with a deep chemical peel will produce long-lasting and dramatic results which can last up to 2 years.

 A Jessner peels is a light to medium depth peel.
 Often we use Jessner as a precursor for TCA peels to clean away dead skin and oil and allow the other peel to work better.
 It is technically made of lactic acid, salicylic acid, USP and resorcinol in ethanol.
 The Jessner is a bit different in application in that it is applied in layers and left on your skin.
 It self neutralizes and by the time you go to bed, you just wash it off!
 You may have 3-4 days of redness and may or may not peel.
 Prolonged redness, though possible is unlikely.
 Within about a week, even if you have some redness, it can be covered with makeup.